DannyBen/bashly-book/src/configuration/command.md

 In case you have many commands, use this option to specify a caption to display before this command.

-This option is purely for display purposes, and needs to be specified only for the first command in each group.
+This option is purely for display purposes.

 [!button variant="primary" icon="code-review" text="Command Groups Example"](https://github.com/DannyBen/bashly/tree/master/examples/command-groups#readme)